somata/somata-lua/README.md

 Create a Client using `somata.Client.create()`.

-Call a remote method of a Service using `client.remote(service, method, args..., cb)`.
+Call a remote method of a Service using `client.remote(service, method, args, cb)`.
 The callback function takes two argments, `err` and `response`.

 This example (see [examples/hello-client.lua](https://github.com/somata/somata-lua/blob/master/examples/hello-client.lua)) connects to the "hello" service, and calls the `sayHello` method: